Muthal Seethanam

 Muthal Seethanam is a 1992 Indian Tamil-language romantic drama film written and directed by Erode Soundar in his directorial debut and produced by R. B. Choudary.
 The film stars Shiva and Aamani.
 It was released on 14 August 1992.

+Plot

+The movie stars Shiva as a washerman's brother and Aamani as a landlord's daughter.
+Their love story begins when she helps change his attitude toward his work and life, but their romance runs into trouble because of the social gap between their families - he comes from a washerman family while she is from a wealthy landlord family.
+Circumstances eventually force them apart.
+Set in a rural village, the film also weaves in comedy through Goundamani and Senthil, with Erode Soundar himself appearing as the barber.

 Production

 Muthal Seethanam is the directorial debut of Erode Soundar who also wrote the script and portrayed a supporting role.
 It was produced by R. B. Choudary under Super Good Films.
 Cinematography was handled by K. Ram Singh, and editing by K. Thanigachalam.

 Soundtrack

 The soundtrack was composed by Soundaryan.